Reproductive justice: Pregnancy, birth, and postpartum during incarceration

 Women of color are disproportionately targeted by the criminal justice and immigrant detention systems, particularly women with low incomes or from other sectors of society with limited access to healthcare.
 A Rhode Island report showed that 84% of women in prison had been sexually active within three months of their arrest, but only 28% had used contraception.
 Newly incarcerated women are therefore at a higher risk of unintended pregnancy.
 Many of these pregnancies also become high risk due to substance use before incarceration and lack of prenatal care services both before and during incarceration, leading to preterm deliveries, spontaneous abortions, low-birthweight infants, preeclampsia, or fetal alcohol syndrome.
 During incarceration, many women report challenges in accessing appropriate prenatal, birthing, and postpartum care, sometimes with disastrous and even life-threatening results.
 Women have been denied medical attention when in labor, shackled during labor even against the requests of medical professionals, and refused postpartum doctors' visits after high-risk births.
 Shackling in five-point restraints (both wrists, both ankles, and across the belly) during pregnancy and postpartum has been known to cause issues like a miscarriage (if a woman trips and cannot break her fall with her hands) and can reopen stitches from a cesarean.
 Women also reported being automatically confined to isolation after birthing and separation from newborns, which increases the risk of postpartum depression.
 Breastfeeding and pumping milk have also been prohibited, which is detrimental to maternal and infant health and to mother-baby bonding.
 Advocates in several states have been fighting these policies, often using a reproductive justice framework, and several have won policy changes.
 Doula groups have also formed to provide care to incarcerated and detained women, often using a reproductive justice framework.

+Giving birth is typically the only choice that incarcerated women have.
+Pregnant women who are incarcerated are frequently not given the choice to not give birth.
+One of the core stances that Reproductive Justice, Feminism, and Reproductive Rights all stand on is access to abortion.
+Though the United States courts have ruled that imprisoned women do have access to abortion if legal in the state, incarcerated women are often not given that choice.
+This happens because they are either not allotted the choice or because it is too expensive.
+Once a person becomes incarcerated,becomes incarcerated, the insurance they had outside of prison, especially if provided by the state, like Medicare, becomes suspended.
+Many incarcerated women are forced to have children that they do not want because they cannot afford to pay for an abortion.